zefie/BeatnikProject2019/README.md

   - Click "Patch Bank Switcher"
   - Choose a patchset and apply it
 - Load MIDI and enjoy!

-## Note regarding Junction
-As stated in the requirements, Beatnik looks for the patches.hsb file in your Windows Directory.
-Therefore we will always need admin at least once.
-But if we install a junction (kinda like a symlink for those linux folks), then we can just point %WINDIR%\patches.hsb to our local folder, thus not needing admin each time you switch a patchset in the future.

-However, you still need to restart the program due to the Beatnik Library not releasing the patchset.
-Because of this, I have added features to help the program resume where you left off, if you choose "Yes" when the patch bank switcher asks if you would like to run the player again.

 ## Note regarding Firewalls:
 Opening .kar files runs a internal "HTTP Server" (not standard by any means),